nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Token metadata is primarily useful in off-chain, user-facing contexts (e.g. wallets, explorers, marketplaces).
 As a result, FA2 optimizes for off-chain use of token metadata and minimal on-chain gas consumption.
-A related effort to create a separate metadata TZIP standard is also underway.
+A related effort to create a separate metadata standard is also underway via [TZIP-16](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-16/tzip-16.md).

 Each FA2 `token_id` has associated metadata of the following type: